What’s a solar farm?

 Silicon Ranch typically uses the term solar farm, solar project, solar facility, or solar ranch.
 “Solar Farm” is a term that is commonly used in the industry to describe the way solar uses land and the sun to harvest a “crop” in the form of energy generation.

 When we are searching for land to use for a project, we take several factors into account.
-Land for a solar farm needs to be relatively flat, big enough so that we have seven acres for every megawatt of electricity to be generated, and near electrical infrastructure such as a substation or transmission lines so we can interconnect to the electric grid.
+Land for a solar farm needs to be relatively flat, big enough to accommodate the required capacity to meet the needs of our customers, and near electrical infrastructure such as a substation or transmission lines so we can interconnect to the electric grid.
 We choose properties that meet these requirements.

 We aim to locate projects out of sight from homes, but sometimes it’s necessary to build a project within view of residences.
 We listen and respond to community input and work hard to ensure that our projects will not change the look or feel of the community.
 Use of setbacks and vegetative buffers can shield the project from view.
 Large solar projects have a low profile (8-15 feet from grade), similar to a greenhouse or single-story residence.